vippsas/vipps-login-api/api-guide/flows/phone-number-ciba-flows.md

 ### Call by call

-0. Before all this, the merchant has fetched the openid configuration from the well-known endpoint and cached it.
+0. Before all this, the merchant has fetched the OpenID configuration from the well-known endpoint and cached it.
    See [.well-known](../integration.md#openid-connect-discovery-endpoint)

-1. The merchant initiates a login by calling the `backchannel_authentication_endpoint` listed in the openid configuration fetched in step 0 with scope `delegatedConsents`.
+1. The merchant initiates a login by calling the `backchannel_authentication_endpoint` listed in the OpenID configuration fetched in step 0 with scope `delegatedConsents`.

    For details see [Authentication Request](#authentication-request).